enonic/old-xp-doc/doc/developer/site/macros/index.rst

 display-name
   A simple human readable display name.

+display-name\@i18n
+  The key to look up the display-name text in the localization bundles.
+Optional.
+(See also :ref:`localization_schemas`)

 description
   A description to show in the Insert macro dialog in Content Studio.

+description\@i18n
+  The key to look up the description text in the localization bundles.
+Optional.
+(See also :ref:`localization_schemas`)

 config
   The ``config`` element is a form where each input element corresponds to a macro parameter.
 The macro body is represented with an input named ``"body"``.